Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/attachments-sync/Size_larger_than_allowed_attachment_size.md

 **Step 1**

-1. Click on the attachments button in channel or DM/GM in MM.
+1. Click on the attachments button in linked channel or DM/GM in MM.
 2. Select the attachment of the size 201 MB and click on open.
 3. Click on the send button in MM.
-4. Navigate to the linked channel or DM/GM in MS teams.
+4. Navigate to the linked channel or DM/GM in MS Teams.

 **Step 2**

-1. Click on the attachments button in channel or DM/GM in MS teams.
+1. Click on the attachments button in linked channel or DM/GM in MS Teams.
 2. Select the attachment of the size 201 MB and click on open.
-3. Click on the send button in MS teams.
+3. Click on the send button in MS Teams.
 4. Navigate to the linked channel or DM/GM in MM.

 **Expected**

-The user should be able to view the attachment in MS teams.
+The user should be able to view the attachment in MS Teams.
 After step 2, the user should be able to view the attachment in MM.